mbitson/mcg/README.md

 # Planned Future Enhancements
 * (TOP) Design new custom UI with following enhancements in mind:
-* (MED) Import palette from angularjs material design theme declaration code, a list of hex values, or a list of RGB colors
+* (MED) Determine/control the contrast for each color in a palette.
+* (MED) Offer material design previews.
+AngularJS MD + Mobile App preview.
 * (MED) Remove individual color's hex details and create tooltip styled with all color details.
 (Hoverintent, populated only once it's opening, includes hex, rgb, cmyk, saturation, brightness.
 Possibly obtained using tinycolor)
 * (MED) Change pre tag in code views to code editor with syntax highlighting.
 * (MED) Add copy-to-clipboard button to code editor.